OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/SoftwareTesting.rst

 testing the final system: **nothing works**, and it usually requires a huge (and draining) burst of time, energy, and effort to try to squash as many problems as possible before the project's deadline.
-End the end, the project must be turned over as-is, with many faults still unfixed.
+In the end, the project must be turned over as-is, with many faults still unfixed.

 Believe it or not, many commercial software projects used this